Hays Central Appraisal District - Total Tax Parcels / Values

 Hays CAD Total Number of Parcels in District

-Hays County is composed of over 121,400 parcels, putting the county firmly above the Texas average of 90,622 parcels.
+Hays County is composed of over 126,800 parcels, putting the county firmly above the Texas average of 90,622 parcels.
 These parcels are used to calculate taxable value and include all real property within a certain acreage.
-Hays CAD only has 26 full-time appraisers, meaning they must survey an average of 4,669.23 parcels each.
-While Hays County is quite sizable, the real challenge comes from the value that each parcel represents.
+Hays CAD has 19 full-time appraisers and they are tasked with surveying an average of 6,673.68 parcels each.
+While the County is quite sizable, the real challenge comes from the value that each parcel represents.

 Market Value All Property in Hays CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.